FLAK-ZOSO/Sista/docs/index.rst

 ``Sista`` is a *header-only* library that provides a set of classes and functions to make it easier to create terminal games in ``C++``.

-Inspired by their `Forsiktig <https://github.com/Lioydiano/Forsiktig>`_ 's `variables.hpp <https://github.com/Lioydiano/Forsiktig/blob/main/variables.hpp>`_ header, @FLAK-ZOSO decided to make a library to prevent others from having to reinvent the wheel every time they wanted to make a terminal game.
+Inspired by their `Forsiktig <https://github.com/Lioydiano/Forsiktig>`_ 's `variables.hpp <https://github.com/Lioydiano/Forsiktig/blob/main/variables.hpp>`_ header, `FLAK-ZOSO <https://flak-zoso.github.io>`_ decided to make a library to prevent others from having to reinvent the wheel every time they wanted to make a terminal game.

 ``OS Compatibility``
 ----------------------